greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/analyzedb.html.md

 The analyzedb utility updates statistics on table data for the specified tables in a Greenplum database incrementally and concurrently.

-While performing [ANALYZE](../../ref_guide/sql_commands/ANALYZE.html) operations, analyzedb creates a snapshot of the table metadata and stores it on disk on the coordinator host.
+While performing [ANALYZE](../../ref_guide/sql_commands/ANALYZE.html) operations, analyzedb creates a snapshot of the table metadata and stores it on disk on the master host.
 An `ANALYZE` operation is performed only if the table has been modified.
 If a table or partition has not been modified since the last time it was analyzed, analyzedb automatically skips the table or partition because it already contains up-to-date statistics.

 -   For append optimized tables, analyzedb updates statistics incrementally, if the statistics are not current.
 For example, if table data is changed after statistics were collected for the table.
 If there are no statistics for the table, statistics are collected.
 -   For heap tables, statistics are always updated.